rozek/voltcloud-for-nodejs/README.md

 A developer may request a list of all customers which registered for a given application and sees their EMail addresses, their names and whether they have already been confirmed or not - but VoltCloud does not show him/her any customer's password (not even a hash value)

+VoltCloud also manages individual key-value stores for an application and each of its customers.
+Both keys and values have to be strings (keys may be up to 255 characters long, values up to 1048574 characters).
+As is common practice, new entries may be created at will, existing entries read or deleted and a list of all entries requested from VoltCloud.

+Developers may inspect and change both an application's key-value store and the stores of all related customers, while customers themselves may inspect and change their own store, but only inspect (and *not* change) the store of the application they registered for.